Licensed massage therapists are members of the healthcare community

 These requirements are submitted to the Department of Health, Board of Massage for consideration of licensure.
-Click here for information from the Washington State Department of Health on applications and forms, education requirements, fees, and laws.
+Visit the Washington State Department of Health for information on applications and forms, education requirements, fees, and laws.

 Education and licensing requirements vary between states.
-Click here for a list of each state's licensing authority and information on licensing requirements and processes.
+Visit the Federation of State Massage Therapy Boards (FSMTB) for a list of each state's licensing authority and information on licensing requirements and processes.

 There are different areas of specialization within the massage profession including:

 - Therapeutic medical massage

 - Pregnancy massage

 - Sports massage

 - Massage within the hospitality industry (e.g., hotel spas)